Skip to main content

 To allow staff to supervise lunches additional breaks during the day occur which are covered by TAs.
 This equates to an additional 15 hours of support across each week

 Therapy takes place within the school day and students come out of lessons to receive therapy.
 These additional hours of support take place according to both EHCP guidance and according to need.
-This equates to approximately an additional 130 hours across each week.
+This equates to approximately and additional 130 hours across each week.
 (ELSA, Music, Drama, Rebound, Canine but not including Cognus OT and SALT)

 Each class has on average 6 students and 3 TAs who attend each lesson.